-NM Areas Reviewed for General EOC (continued) Findings Recommendations

-The facility met fire safety requirements.

-The facility met environmental safety

-requirements.

-The facility met infection prevention

-requirements.

-The facility met medication safety and

-security requirements.

-The facility met patient privacy requirements.

-The facility complied with any additional

-elements required by VHA, local policy, or

-other regulatory standards.

-Areas Reviewed for SCI Center

-NA The facility completed and documented

-required inspection checklists of all ceiling

-mounted patient lifts.

-NA The facility met fire safety requirements in

-N 1 A the SCI Center.

-NA The facility met environmental safety

-NIA requirements in the SCI Center.
+NM Areas Reviewed for General EOC (continued) Findings Recommendations The facility met fire safety requirements.
+X The facility met environmental safety requirements.
+Four of 13 units/areas inspected were not clean.
+3. We recommended that facility managers ensure patient care areas are clean and monitor compliance.
+The facility met infection prevention requirements.
+The facility met medication safety and security requirements.
+The facility met privacy requirements.
+The facility complied with any additional elements required by VHA, local policy, or other regulatory standards.
+Areas Reviewed for SCI Center NA The facility completed and documented required inspection checklists of all ceiling mounted patient lifts.
+NA The facility met fire safety requirements in the SCI Center.
+NA The facility met environmental safety requirements in the SCI Center.
 NA The facility met infection prevention requirements in the SCI Center.

-NA The facility met medication safety and

-INA security requirements in the SCI Center.

-NA The facility met patient privacy requirements

-14/ \ in the SCI Center.

-NA The facility complied with any additional

-' ' ' elements required by VHA, local policy, or

-other regulatory standards.

-Areas Reviewed for Emergency

-Management

-The facility had a documented Hazard

-Vulnerability Assessment and reviewed the

-assessment annually.
+NA The facility met medication safety and security requirements in the SCI Center.
+NA The facility met patient privacy requirements in the SCI Center.
+NA The facility complied with any additional elements required by VHA, local policy, or other regulatory standards.
+Areas Reviewed for Emergency Management The facility had a documented Hazard Vulnerability Assessment and reviewed the assessment annually.